-- Malachi Tate, daughter of MSgt.
+- Malachi Tate, son of MSgt.
 Michael Tate, graduating Bellevue East.
 Pursuing a major in Computer Science.

 Each year, the OESC awards college scholarships to graduating seniors and spouses who are dependents of active duty, retired or deceased military personnel.
 Recipients can be affiliated with any military rank or branch but must be living in Cass, Sarpy or Douglas counties in Nebraska or Mills and Pottawattamie counties in Iowa.

 This program is not limited to those involved with the OESC.

 The OESC Scholarship Committee Selection Panel determines the award recipient(s) based on current scholastic achievement and an essay explaining why the applicant is pursuing further education and how he/she believes further education will be of personal benefit in the future.

 We will announce the details of our 2021 program in Fall 2020.